What Causes Myopia?

 Risk Factors for Developing Myopia

-While the underlying causes of myopia are related to the eye’s focusing system, there are a number of risk factors that can contribute to the development and progression of this vision problem:
+While the underlying causes of nearsightedness are related to the eye’s focusing system, there are a number of risk factors that can contribute to the development and progression of this vision problem:

 Genetics: